okta/okta-mobile-swift/Sources/AuthFoundation/AuthFoundation.docc/JWT.md

 Reading information, or "Claims", from a JWT token can be done in three different ways:

-1. Accessing values using convenience properties
+1. Accessing values using convenience properties.
-2. Using keyed subscripting of common claims using the ``Claim`` enum
+2. Using keyed subscripting of common claims using the ``ClaimType`` enum corresponding to the claim container.
 3. Using keyed subscripting of custom claims using the claim's string name.

 Some common properties, such as ``HasClaims/subject`` or ``issuer``, are defined as properties on the JWT object, to simplify access to these values.
 Additionally, some claims that return dates or time intervals have conveniences such as ``issuedAt``, ``expirationTime``, ``expiresIn``, or ``scope``, that returns their values in the expected type.